prasanna4567/Generic_Medicine/README.md

 #### `STEP 12` : To create a pull request, click on `compare and pull requests`.
 Please ensure you compare your feature branch to the desired branch of the repository you are supposed to make a PR to.
 #### `STEP 13` : Add appropriate title and description to your pull request explaining your changes and efforts done.
 #### `STEP 14` : Click on `Create Pull Request`.
 #### Voila!
-You have made a PR to the Generic_Mediciner.
+You have made a PR to the Generic_Medicine.
 Sit back patiently and relax while your PR is reviewed
 ---
 ## Points to remember:
 + #### Anyone who is sending a Pull Request make sure that you Refactor your code.